 Paypal’s finding that people around the world really love great prices seems to ring true for Malaysians as well.
 This love for good deals could likely be driven by a rising middle class who faces comparatively high taxes and stagnating wages.

 This is likely why 11.11 and 12.12 have become some of Malaysia’s biggest eCommerce events.
 These events offer discounts as high as 90 per cent and achieve the highest sales in the Home & Living, Fashion, Health & Beauty, Accessories, and Mother & Baby categories.
-According to analysis by iPrice15, Malaysians spent RM277 on each online order during Singles’ Day compared to RM130 on a normal day in 2019.
+Malaysia ranked fourth in terms of top overseas countries purchasing from China on 11.11 by gross merchandise value – just behind US, Russia and France in 2020.15

 Looking to ship your cross-border eCommerce sales to Malaysian consumers?
 Have a chat with us to find out how Janio’s modular cross-border shipping services can help get your products delivered to them from end to end!

 Malaysians also shop online in preparation for major holidays, especially Chinese New Year and Ramadan.
-They search eCommerce platforms weeks ahead of these celebrations17 in order to compare products and prices.
+They search eCommerce platforms weeks ahead of these celebrations18 in order to compare products and prices.

 Buyers look for gifts to give to their family and friends on Chinese New Year, as well as beauty and fashion products that will help them refresh their look for the year ahead.
 During Ramadan, they look for clothing to wear at the Hari Raya Aidilfitri celebration at the end of the season.

 Input from friends and family is particularly important for Malaysians.
-Word-of-mouth referral18 also encourages brick-and-mortar shoppers to try out eCommerce.
-Reviews are a major factor for 71% of Malaysians’ online purchase decisions in 2019, according to research by vase.ai19.
+Word-of-mouth referral19 also encourages brick-and-mortar shoppers to try out eCommerce.
+Reviews are a major factor for 71% of Malaysians’ online purchase decisions in 2019, according to research by vase.ai20.

-Vase.ai’s research18 also breaks down the stimulus that gets Malaysians thinking about shopping as follows:
+Vase.ai’s research21 also breaks down the stimulus that gets Malaysians thinking about shopping as follows: